Jackie Robinson, A Black Hero

 - The Children's Book of Heroes by William J. Bennett

-- Student copies of Handout: Jackie Robinson Quiz (Spanish version, Attachment Two)
+- Student copies of Handout: Jackie Robinson Quiz (Spanish version, Handout Two)

 - Drawing paper for designing a postage stamp